Skip to main content

 We have now successfully used Power Query to create a date table.
 You may now mark your newly created date table as such after pulling it into the data model.

-Marking a Table as the Date Table
+Marking a Table as a Date Table

 Power BI Mark as Date Table Function